aneoconsulting/ArmoniK/.docs/content/user-guide/how-to-configure-authentication.md

   "certificates_list":[
     {
-      "Cn": "string", //Common name of the certificate "Fingerprint" : "string" or null, // Sha1 fingerprint of the certificate (if null, the user will be authenticated using ANY certificate with the given Common Name)
-      "Username": "string" // Username
+      "Cn": "string", //Common name of the certificate "Fingerprint" : "string" or null, // Sha1 sum of the certificate's raw binary data "Username": "string" // Username
     }
   ],